pnnl/ruleset-checking-tool/docs/ruleset_functions/get_energy_required_to_heat_swh_use.md

 - set the drain heat recovery efficiency to 0: `drain_heat_recovery_efficiency = 0`
 - get the drain heat recovery efficiency if heat is recovered by drain: `if(swh_use.is_heat_recovered_by_drain): drain_heat_recovery_efficiency = distribution_system.drain_heat_recovery_efficiency`
 - get the use_units: `use_units = swh_use.use_units`
-- convert the shw_water_used from whatever units it's currently in to volume (assumed to be gallons)
+- convert the shw_water_used from whatever units it's currently in to volume (assumed to be gallons) OR, if the use units are one of the power types, calculate the energy required directly
 - if the use_units is POWER_PER_PERSON: `if use_units == "POWER_PER_PERSON":`
   - set power equal to the swh_use_value * space.number_of_occupants: `power = swh_use_value * space.number_of_occupants`
   - in this case, swh_use_value is assumed to have units of btu/hr/person, so calculate energy_required by multiplying power (btu/hr) by the sum of the hourly_schedule: `energy_required = power * sum(hourly_schedule)`